azzamshaikh/grid_search_algorithms/README.md

 The obstacle field density can also be changed.
 In the RunGridSearchAlgorithms.py, the argument in the following function below defines the obstacle density:

 `go, rate = generateObstacleField(50)`

+In the case above, 50 refers to the filling 50% of the obstacle field.